wintercounter/ccss/README.md

 ### How big the size saving is?

 We do not have any case studies in practice.
-Due to the fact the CCSS also requires some extra code, you first need to reach the point where `your CCSS + compiler = original CSS`.
-The savings result should be 50-60% approx. This is fairly easy to reach as the compiler itself is small.
+Due to the fact the **CCSS** also requires some extra code, you first need to reach the point where `your CCSS + compiler = original CSS`.
+This is fairly easy to reach as the compiler itself is small.

+The savings should be _40-60%_ approx.

-We were already running a highly dynamic system using values from props, **CCSS** does not different in such regards.
+We were already running a highly dynamic system using values from props, **CCSS** does not different in such regards from any similar solutions.

 ### Won't be this hard to understand?